 The first two models are scheduled to be released in the Japanese domestic market by February 2020 and will be included in Honda’s e:HEV model lineup.

 With Honda now fully committed to electrification and more sustainably-powered vehicles in general, will their e:HEV models gain traction here in the Philippines?
 We sure hope so.
+Latest updates on upcoming Honda cars can be found in our Complete guide to the Honda Philippines' local lineup.

 For more automotive news, keep reading Philkotse.com.